 Americo Life Insurance Company is a well-established life insurance company with a rating of “A” (excellent) with A.M.
 Best.

-Americo offers term life insurance policies with no medical exam required for twenty or thirty year terms.
+They’re also one of the largest privately held, independent insurance groups in the U.S..
+Americo offers term life insurance policies with no medical exam required.
+You can buy policies with twenty or thirty year terms.

-11. Mutual of Omaha
+12. Mutual of Omaha

 With the Mutual of Omaha policy you will be required to answer a few medical questions on your application.